 They are trained professionals that have tests and equipment needed for a full diagnosis.

 What Is A Normal Frequency & Amount?

-On average, a dog of any size will need to have 3-5 potty breaks throughout the day.
+On average, a dog of any size must have 3-5 potty breaks throughout the day.
 Does your dog pee more than this?
 Let’s next take a look at the urine itself.

 What Should Normal Urine Look Like?

-If your puppy is peeing a lot suddenly, you might want to take a look at his urine.
+If your puppy is peeing a lot suddenly, you might want to look at his urine.
 If the urine looks normal, then the chances are that there is nothing medically wrong.
-But, what does normal urine look like?
+But what does normal urine look like?

 Causes Of Frequent Urination

 Now that we have discussed the frequency and appearance let’s look at why is your Doodle dog urinating more.